marek22k/I2PChatClient/README.md

 ## How to create a jar

-- jar cvfe ChatClient.jar ChatClient *.class net/i2p/data/DataFormatException.class net/i2p/I2PException.class && java -jar ChatClient.jar
+- jar cvfe ChatClient.jar ChatClient @sources.txt